×

 10 Discontinued Fast Food Items We’re Glad Left & 10 We Still Crave

-The evolution of fast food has brought forth some classic inventions.
+The evolution of fast food has given rise to some classic inventions.
 While some earned their spot as fond memories, others are best left in the dumpster fire they came from.
 Here are 10 discontinued fast food items we’re happy are gone, and 10 we miss terribly.

 1. McDonald’s Hula Burger

 This monstrosity from the ‘60s has been gone a long time, and we couldn’t be more grateful.
-Originally introduced as an alternative for Catholics forgoing meat on Fridays, this so-called burger swapped out a meat patty for a grilled pineapple slice.
+Originally introduced as an alternative for Catholics who forgo meat on Fridays, this so-called burger swapped a meat patty for a grilled pineapple slice.
 It quickly became obsolete when the Filet-O-Fish was considered the better option.

 2. Pizza Hut’s Hot Dog Stuffed Crust Pizza